nasirhafeez/ubiquiti-twilio/README.md

 ?>
 ```

 Copy the `.env.example` file to the upper level folder and change its name to `.env`.
-Set the values of project-wide environment variables in it.
+Set the values of the given project-wide environment variables in it.

 *Install Composer*